spaghettimaster/ghost/README.rst

 Summary
 =========

 * Create a dedicated Ghost (http://tryghost.org) (blog) appliance using TklDev from Turnkey GNU/Linux (http://turnkeylinux.org).
-Intended to be a turnkey solution that provides a ready-to-run blogging platform upon receiving answers to a few brief, clear prompts.*
+Intended to be a turnkey solution that provides a ready-to-run blogging platform upon receiving answers to a few brief, clear prompts.

 * derived from TKL's Nodejs Appliance at https://github.com/turnkeylinux-apps/nodejs.

+* Tested on 0.7.8

 * to be used with with TklDev (https://www.turnkeylinux.org/tkldev) to generate bootable install ISO based on TKL Core <https://www.turnkeylinux.org/core>, which in turn is based on Debian "Jessie" 8.